Carl von Weinberg: Life

-The Italian Renaissance fountain (Florentine fountain) of the house destroyed in the air raids on Frankfurt am Main in World War II has stood since 1952 in the garden of the Nebbienschen Gartenhaus, an artists' meeting place in the Bockenheimer Anlage in downtown Frankfurt.
-In 1908, the Weinberg brothers were nobilitated.
+The house was destroyed in the Allied air raids on Frankfurt am Main in World War II.
+A Florentine Italian Renaissance fountain which was at the house survived and has stood since 1952 in the garden of the Nebbienschen Gartenhaus, an artists' meeting place in the Bockenheimer Anlage in downtown Frankfurt.
+In 1908, the Weinberg brothers were ennobled, which had the effect of adding the word "von" to their names.

 German delegation to the 1919 Versailles peace negotiations

-In 1919, Carl von Weinberg was a member of the German delegation to the Versailles peace negotiations.
+In 1919, Carl von Weinberg was a member of the German delegation to Paris for negotiations for the Treatry of Versailles.
 In 1924, he took part in the negotiations on German reparations in London, which resulted in the Dawes Plan.
-In 1925, the Weinberg brothers led Cassella-Farbwerke into a merger to form IG Farbenindustrie AG, where they both served as supervisory and administrative board members.
+In 1925, the Weinberg brothers led Cassella-Farbwerke into a merger to form IG Farbenindustrie AG, commonly known as IG Farben, where they both served as supervisory and administrative board members.

-Together with his brother, Carl von Weinberg donated to various institutions including the University of Frankfurt.
-In 1921, the Carl von Weinberg School named after him was built in Schwanheim with his support.
+Together with his brother, Carl von Weinberg donated to various institutions, including the University of Frankfurt.
+In 1921, the Carl von Weinberg School was built in Schwanheim with his support and was named for him.
 The founding of the Frankfurt Polo Club in 1913 and the polo grounds can also be traced back to his initiative.
 He also founded the Waldfried stud farm, which became known far beyond the borders of his hometown.

 In 1937 his wife May died, she was buried in the vineyard chapel of the Niederräder church "Mutter vom Guten Rat".
 Large parts of her estate went to this parish, some parts were given to the former Niederrad chaplain Georg Nilges, who since 1929 was pastor in the newly built Holy Cross Church in Frankfurt-Bornheim in the Bornheimer Hang housing estate.